AVALANCHE (35-14-5) at DEVILS (23-21-12)

 Season series: This is the second of two games between the New Jersey Devils and Colorado Avalanche.
 Matt Duchene and Ryan O'Reilly scored in the first and third rounds of a shootout against Devils goalie Cory Schneider to give the Avalanche a 2-1 victory at Pepsi Center on Jan.
 16.

 Big story: Colorado has won three in a row and eight of its past 10 games.
 Under first-year coach Patrick Roy, the Avalanche are off to their best start since 2000-01 when they won the Stanley Cup.
-After finishing last in the Western Conference a season ago, Roy has the Avalanche in the running for home ice advantage in the opening round of the Stanley Cup Playoffs with 35 wins and 75 points in 2013-14.
+After finishing last in the Western Conference a year ago, Roy has the Avalanche in the running for home ice advantage in the opening round of the Stanley Cup Playoffs with 35 wins and 75 points in 2013-14.

 The game against the Devils begins a four-game East Coast swing, which will include visits against the New York Rangers on Tuesday, Philadelphia Flyers on Thursday and New York Islanders on Saturday.